-Views about the proposals in the Chairman’s statement are invited from core participants and the media.
+Views about the proposals in the Chairman’s statement (PDF, 111KB) are invited from core participants and the media.
 Any written representations must be made by 26 June 2020.
 A final statement on the conduct of the hearings will be made in the week commencing 20 July 2020.

 The Inquiry’s first evidence hearings were previously expected to start in June 2020 but had to be postponed due to the coronavirus (COVID-19) outbreak.

 Further background to the Inquiry can be found on the Inquiry website.

 The Undercover Policing Inquiry is constituted under the Inquiries Act 2005

 The Inquiry’s terms of reference were announced by the Home Secretary on 16 July 2015.